-Despite the fact that every US citizen and green card holder is required to file a tax return with the IRS even when living abroad, many expatriates still fail to do so.
-Many are are unaware of these obligations, thinking that as an expat they do not need to pay or file tax returns in the US.
+Despite the fact that every US citizen and Green Card holder is required to file a tax return with the IRS even when living abroad, many expatriates still fail to do so.
+Many are unaware of these obligations, thinking that as an expat they do not need to pay or file tax returns in the US.
 You do!
-For more information and help filing your US tax returns from Russia, contact Taxes for Expats and see our Guide to taxes for American expats.
+For more information and help filing your US tax returns from Russia, contact Taxes for Expats and see our guide to taxes for American expats.

 Russian Tax Code

-Russia’s taxation system is a quite complex and regulated by the Russian Tax Code (RTC).
+Russia’s taxation system is a complex system, regulated by the Russian Tax Code (RTC).
 Generally speaking, the Russian Tax Code is intended to be a national arrangement for regional, federal and local taxes, but eliminates tariffs on customs.
-The system uses modest regressive tax or flat rates and is highly unified for a federal state; it immensely relies on profits from natural gas and oil organisations.
+The system uses modest regressive tax or flat rates and is highly unified for a federal state; it immensely relies on profits from natural gas and oil organizations.